Your degree in Natural Resources Conservation

 Build your network

-Employers often hire people they know, so help them get to know you!
+Employers often hire people they know, so help them get to know you.
 You can build your network through clubs, classes, informational interviews, and more.
 There are so many ways to make connections and find mentors.

-The professional associations below are also great resources for meeting people, learning about specific industries, and exploring job and volunteer opportunities.
+The professional associations below are also great resources for meeting people, learning about specific industries, and finding job and volunteer opportunities.
 Most have reduced membership rates for students and new grads.

 Connect with alumni on Linkedin